 FIRST CHOICE WORLDWIDE

 White Oak is a very strong and heavy wood that produces beautiful and durable wide plank flooring.
 However, it is used in virtually every area of the wood industry.
-It is now, and has always been, the entire world’s first choice for all types of flooring and millwork.
-European White Oak is native to most of Europe including France, Germany, Finland, Ukraine and Romania.
+It is now and has always been, the entire world’s first choice for all types of flooring and millwork.
+European White Oak (shown at right) is native to most of Europe including France, Germany, Finland, Ukraine, and Romania.
 The best American White Oak comes from the Appalachian range in the eastern US (Shown in 3 room shots below).

-European White Oak yields especially wide, long boards and generally has tighter grain and more uniform color than American White Oak.
+European White Oak (at upper right) yields especially wide, longboards and generally has a tighter grain and a more uniform color than American White Oak.
 Typically it’s a warm honey color but ranges from light brown to a rich, dark brown.
-European White Oak has tannin content higher than other oaks and thus responds well to fuming (the process of exposing the wood to ammonia gas in a sealed chamber).
+European White Oak has a tannin content higher than other oaks and thus responds well to fuming (the process of exposing the wood to ammonia gas in a sealed chamber).

 Wide Plank Flooring in American White Oak ranges from 6″ to 16″ wide and comes standard in from 6′ to 16′ lengths.
 Show above is our Clear Plainsawn Grade in 16′ lengths.

 Shown above is our Select Plainsawn Grade of American White Oak in 3/4″ x 7″ widths and 16′ lengths.
 The cabinets and millwork in this kitchen are made of Appalachian Hickory.